aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

 One of the best uses for the K-NN model is for a recommendation system.
 A recommendation system I wrote in the past uses a K-NN model by using Spotify data to recommend similar songs that a user have listened to in the past.
 This was possible because every song in Spotify has attributes and I used those attributes to create a K-NN model.
 When a user plugs in a song into the suggester, it finds the song's attributes and plugs it into the K-NN model and it finds the top five Spotify songs that had similar attriubtes to the plugged in song.
 You can find that project [here](https://front-end-livid.now.sh/dashboard).
 Now we know what is K-NN is and when to use it, how does it work?

 # How does the algorithm work?
 K-NN works by getting the euclidian distance from a test point to the k closest points to the test point.
+Euclidian distance is the distance from one point to another point in metric space.
 K-NN specifies how many neighbors to pick by using the letter k and k is defined by the user of the model.

 ![test](/img/KNN_graph_final.png)